trustoverip/deliverables/recommendations/DP0003-laws-of-identity/DP0003-laws-of-identity.md

 ```

 ### Law 7: Consistent Experience Across Contexts
-A unifying identity metasystem must provide a simple consistent experience while enabling separation of contexts through multiple operators and technologies.
+A unifying identity ecosystem must provide a simple consistent experience while enabling separation of contexts through multiple operators and technologies.

 || **MUST** | **SHOULD** | **MAY** | **NOT Applicable** |
 |---|---|---|---|---|